-This assurance is given in consideration of and for the purpose of obtaining any and all Federal grants, loans, contracts, property, discounts or other Federal financial assistance extended after the date hereof to the Recipient by the Department of Transportation under the Federal Aid Program.
-The person or persons whose signatures appear below are authorized to sign this assurance on behalf of the Recipient.
+Lexington Area MPO gives this ASSURANCE in consideration of and for obtaining any Federal grants, loans, contracts, agreements, property, and/or discounts, or other Federal-aid and Federal financial assistance extended after the date hereof to the recipients by the U.S. Department of Transportation under the Federal Highway Program.
+This ASSURANCE is binding on [insert State], other recipients, sub-grantees, contractors, subcontractors and their subcontractors', transferees, successors in interest, and any other participants in the Federal Highway Program.
+The person(s) signing below is authorized to sign this ASSURANCE on behalf of the Recipient.